 The 3 Methods of Paintless Dent Repair Used for Hail Damage

-The three methods a professional Paintless Dent Repair technician will use when repairing hail dents are
+The dent repair process a professional Paintless Dent Repair technician will use when repairing hail dents are:

 - Pushing out the dent from the back of the panel

 - Glue pulling out the dents from outside the panel

 - Knocking down or bending the metal back from outside the panel